 How Does a Block Watch Work

 Neighborhood Watch, Block Watch, Town Watch, Crime Watch - no matter what it’s called this is one of the most effective and free answers to crime prevention.
 Watch groups are the foundation of community crime prevention and are often the stepping stones of community revitalization.
-Law enforcement believes in “Neighbors Helping Neighbors” and work with groups to facilitate Block Watch programs.
+Law enforcement believes in “Neighbors Helping Neighbors” and works with groups to facilitate Block Watch programs.

 Block Watch requires two basic commitments:

 - A commitment to be concerned about your neighborhood.

 - A commitment that when you see suspicious activity, you will take action by alerting your neighbors and by calling 9-1-1 for emergencies and (425) 407-3999 for non-emergencies.
 If you see something, say something.

 About the Program

 Block Watch really just organizes and extends what you are probably already doing on an informal basis.
 We tend to know and watch out for our closest neighbors, but a group of neighbors at one end of the block who are doing this may not know the group of neighbors at the other end of the block.
 Organizing a Block Watch makes this attitude of watchfulness more systematic, and provides a block map or contact list with neighbors' names, telephone numbers and emails that can be used in case of an emergency.